Featured post

 • Floating-Comfort: Significantly improved smoothness and reduced vertical acceleration.

-• Fuel Efficiency: Modest improvement (~2–5%) through reduced wasted energy in vertical movements.
+• Fuel Efficiency: Modest improvement (~2–5%) through reduced wasted energy in vertical movements. this energy saving might be up to 20-30% in rough unpaved roads; and even up to 40-50% in desert or mountains stony roads.

 6. Conclusion